ottobrew/ottobrew/README.md

 -    I am studying for the CompTIA Project+ exam, having recently completed courses in Java, SQL, Data Structures & Algorithms, Software Engineering, Computer Architecture, and Discrete Mathematics II.
 - 💞️ I’m looking to show some of my work so far while learning from others.

-Check out my portfolio at ryanhotto.com
+Check out my portfolio at:  ryanhotto.com

 <!---
 ottobrew/ottobrew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.